suryaprakashsingh1705-sys/TigerByte/README.md

 3. Build a minimal interpreter in Python to execute simple TigerByte scripts.
 4. Implement a feedback loop for command parsing and multilingual input.
 5. Expand documentation with syntax examples and language reference.

+## Contributing

+We welcome contributions from everyone!
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide before submitting issues or pull requests.
+It includes instructions for:

+- Setting up your local Python environment
+- Using TigerByte file types (`.tbyte`, `.cub`, `.roar`, `.den`)
+- Following our keyword conventions and multilingual command system
+- Pull request workflow and conventional commit messages

 ## License
 This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.